collorg/halfORM/README.md

 gaston.full_name # now returns 'Gaston Lagaffe'
 ```

-If more than one person in the `actor.person` table had *Gaston* as their first name, a `NotASingletonError` exception would be raised:
+If zero or more than one person in the `actor.person` table had *Gaston* as their first name, a `NotASingletonError` exception would be raised:

 ```
 half_orm.relation_errors.NotASingletonError: Not a singleton.
 Got X tuples